Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ###  Check if HDFS can access SSM jars

-Make sure Hadoop HDFS Client can access SSM jars

 After we switch to the SmartFileSystem from the default HDFS implementation, we need to make sure Hadoop can access SmartFileSystem implementation jars, so that HDFS, YARN and other upper layer applications can access.
 There are two ways to ensure Hadoop can access SmartFileSystem,

 #### Add SSM jars to the CDH Hadoop Classpath using Cloudera Manager.

  1. In the Cloudera Manager Admin Console, click the HDFS indicator in the top navigation bar.
 Click the Configuration button.
  2. Search `HDFS Replication Environment Advanced Configuration Snippet (Safety Valve) for hadoop-env.sh`.
 Add the SSM jars to CDH Hadoop classpath.
 For example, `$HADOOP_CLASSPATH=$HADOOP_CLASSPATH:/PATH/TO/SSM_jars/*`
  3. Search `HDFS Service Environment Advanced Configuration Snippet (Safety Valve)`.
 Add the SSM jars to CDH Hadoop classpath.
 For example, `$HADOOP_CLASSPATH=$HADOOP_CLASSPATH:/PATH/TO/SSM_jars/*`
  4. Search `HDFS Client Environment Advanced Configuration Snippet (Safety Valve) for hadoop-env.sh`.
 Add the SSM jars to CDH Hadoop classpath.
 For example, `$HADOOP_CLASSPATH=$HADOOP_CLASSPATH:/PATH/TO/SSM_jars/*`
     5. Click the Save Changes button.
     6. In the Cloudera Manager Admin Console, click the YARN indicator in the top navigation bar.
 Click the Configuration button.
     7. Search `Gateway Client Environment Advanced Configuration Snippet (Safety Valve) for hadoop-env.sh`.
 Add the SSM jars to CDH Hadoop classpath.
 For example, `$HADOOP_CLASSPATH=$HADOOP_CLASSPATH:/PATH/TO/SSM_jars/*`